lebaz20/metrics/docs/02-Setup.md

 - Cypress

 #### Commits
 To commit code changes: Run `yarn gitmoji -c` at the root directory and it will start an interactive tool to commit changes with readable messages.

+#### End-to-end tests
+To run e2e tests: Run `yarn e2e` at the root directory.

 ## Future Enhancements
 - Add live monitoring for client-side to catch front-end errors.